nextstrain/cov/README.md

 AY518894 is an isolate from 1988 but was passaged in cells before sequencing.

-## Betacoronavirus1
-### Filtering
-Filtered to only human and chimp samples.
-### Mutation rate
-Estimates mutation rate - currently coming out to ~2.8 x 10^-4 subs/site/yr.
-### Other notable exclusions
-* Strains ATCC VR-759 (accessions AY391777 and AY585228) are the 'prototype strain' (ATCC) sequences.
-These were originally isolated in 1967 England, but were propogated on cell culture.
-* AY585229 is an early (2004) sequence of Betacoronavirus 1 isolated in 2001, but was sequenced same time as one of the prototypes above.
-It has little divergence from the prototype strains, despite the fact that it should be ~40 years diverged!
-### Other notes
-This tree seems to be slightly unstable.
-If the clock is off, try forcing a new tree build via `snakemake Betacoronavirus1/results/tree_raw.nwk -f` and re-running.

 ## Notes on NL63 and Betacoronavirus1 -- Seattle sequences
 Both runs have sequences from [this study](https://academic.oup.com/jid/article/216/2/203/3858443) and were sequenced in Seattle.
 There are multiple samples from the same patients, and these cluster in both runs.